 How is this done?

 The executive coach will facilitate the setting of goals and objectives, (short, medium and long term), helping individuals to clarify the current situation.
-The executive coach and the executive will agree a style of interaction that may involve challenge, feed back, behavioural questionnaires, strategy building and the sharing of models and ideas.
+The executive coach and the executive will agree on a style of interaction that may involve challenge, feedback, behavioural questionnaires, strategy building and the sharing of models and ideas.